felipebravom/AffectiveTweets/docs/examples.md

 * Use your new lexicon on a different tweet dataset using the __TweetToInputLexiconFeatureVector__ filter.

+Note: This example is also shown in [video 2](../videos/#video-2-creating-lexicons-for-twitter-sentiment-analysis).

 ### Create a Lexicon of sentiment words using PMI Semantic Orientation
 * Open in the preprocess panel the __sent140train.arff.gz__ dataset.
 This is a large corpus, so make sure to increase the heap size when running Weka.